amesar/mlflow-tools/README.md

   * Dump experiment and run details recursively.
   * Find the best run for an experiment
 * [Export and import experiments](mlflow_tools/export_import/README.md)
-  * Exports experiment to a directory or zip file.
+  * Export experiment to a directory or zip file.
-  * Imports experiment from a directory or zip file.
+  * Import experiment from a directory or zip file.
-  * Copies experiment from one MLflow tracking server to another.
+  * Copy experiment from one MLflow tracking server to another.

 ## Build Wheel
 ```